oracle/tribuo/README.md

 dependencies should be available on Maven Central.
 Please file an issue for build-related issues if you're having trouble (though do check if you're missing proxy settings for Maven first, as that's a common cause of build failures, and out of our control).
+Note if you're building using Java 16 or earlier the model card and reproducibility packages will be disabled.

 ## Repository Layout